plai-group/manifesto/README.md

 ## Positive Space

 [Positive space](http://positivespace.ubc.ca/) is UBC's phrase for no spaces that don't allow bullying, racism, sexism, classicism, etc.  The PLAI group is one such space.
-We do, however, have a sense of anything-goes sense of humor.
+We do, however, have a sense of anything-goes sense of humor and I swear more than I should.

-## Culture

 ## FAQ